Code-Institute-Submissions/oldhouse-newhome/README.md

 2. **Internet Explorer** When initially tested on Explorer, kitchen cards had additional heights and favourites cards were out of position.
 Although amending Bootstrap col classes in favourites cards from “col” to “col-12” fixed the position problem, no fix has been found for the kitchen cards.

-3. **Contact Form – Email Field** During testing it was noted the error message on the email field is covered by the keyboard on a ipad in landscape view.
+3. **Contact Form – Email Field** During testing it was noted that the error message on the email field is covered by the keyboard on a ipad in landscape view.
 No fix has been found.

+4. **Contact Form - Submit Button** During testing it was noted when the submit button was clicked on some Browsers on some devices it did not clear the form.
+After carrying out additional testing on device/browser combinations, there doesn't appear to be a consistent bug, eg Chrome on a Dell worked while Chrome on a Mac did not.
+No fix has been found.

-4. **Background-Attachment: Fixed** Initially the hero image had both background-attachment: fixed and background-size: cover attributes set.
+5. **Background-Attachment: Fixed** Initially the hero image had both background-attachment: fixed and background-size: cover attributes set.
 Unfortunately, on any iOS device, the image was distorted.
 The site [CanIUse](https://caniuse.com/#search=background-attachment), recommended by Code Institute tutor support, confirmed the issue.
 The only fix available did not work on this website so the background-attachment attribute was removed from the hero image.